pantheon-systems/documentation/source/content/load-and-performance-testing.md

 3. Determine how much load to apply.

   * **Performance Tests**: Smaller loads should suffice, as you should be able to see transactional bottlenecks with 10-20 concurrent users.
-  * **Load Tests**: Determine how many concurrent users the site is expected to serve based on historical analytics for the site.
-Identify the peak hourly sessions and average session duration, then do some math: `hourly_sessions / (60 / average_duration) = Concurrent Users`
+  * **Load Tests**: Determine how many concurrent users per second the site is expected to serve based on historical analytics for the site.
+Identify the peak hourly sessions and average session duration, then do some math: `Concurrent Users = ( hourly_sessions x average_duration ) / 3600`

 ## Running the Tests